Anatomy

 Default size

-The usual size for buttons everywhere across our platforms
+The default size is the standard size for buttons everywhere across our platforms

 Large size

-These buttons are used sparingly across our product.
-They may be used for page components that really demand attention, like the search bar on the homepage.
+Large buttons are used sparingly across our product.
+They may be used for page components that demand attention, such as the search bar on the homepage.

 Radius